ArtifexSoftware/MuPDF.NET/docs/page.rst

       PDF only: Return boundary box and transformation matrix of an embedded image.

       :arg list,str item: an item of the list :meth:`Page.GetImages` with *full=true* specified, or the reference **name** entry of such an item, which is item[-3] (or item[7] respectively).
-      :arg bool transform: return the matrix used to transform the image rectangle to the bbox on the page (new in v1.18.11).
+      :arg bool transform: return the matrix used to transform the image rectangle to the bbox on the page.
 Default is just the bbox.
 If true, then a tuple `(bbox, matrix)` is returned.

       :rtype: :ref:`Rect` or (:ref:`Rect`, :ref:`Matrix`)
       :returns: the boundary box of the image -- optionally also its transformation matrix.